Aldabra Tortoise for sale

 They are found on Aldabra Island, one of the Seychelles northeast of Madagascar in the Indian Ocean.
 They were apparently introduced to Mauritius and Reunion Islands.

-This tortoise is the largest animal on the Aldabra Island atoll.
+The Giant Aldabra tortoise is the largest animal on the Aldabra Island atoll.
 It fills a similar role to the one occupied by elephants in Africa and Asia.
 As with elephants, they are the main consumers of vegetation and will noticeably alter the habitat during their search for food.
-Tortoises have been known to knock over small trees and shrubs to obtain nutritious leaves.
+Mature adult Giant Aldabra Tortoises have been known to knock over small trees and shrubs to obtain nutritious leaves.
 Seeds pass through the tortoise’s digestive tract and eventually become food for many other species.

 Aldabra tortoises are able to go without food or water for long periods.
 They are grazers and browsers, feeding mainly on grasses and woody plants.
 However, they will eat meat when it is available and possibly even eat the carcasses of dead tortoises.
 They may also eat feces.